 Widening the jobs funnel is simply about increasing the supply of jobs that you can choose from.
 Here are some suggestions to help you do this.

-If you haven’t done so, register with targetjobs.co.uk and complete your profile, and log in each time you use targetjobs.co.uk to get the most out of it.
+If you haven’t already, register with targetjobs.co.uk and complete your profile to get the most out of our feed.
 Get email alerts for jobs that meet your criteria, read tips on applying to specific employers and advice on applications and interviews.

-- Find out about the jobs open to you regardless of your degree subject and classification, and check out our advice on how to job hunt if you get a 2.2 when you graduate
+- Check our job listings for vacancies open to students of your degree background and, if appropriate, discover how to job hunt if you get a 2.2 when you graduate .

 - Don’t forget that some recruiters will take applications for internships from those who’ve graduated, and many graduate schemes accept candidates who graduated a couple of years ago.